jschaf/b2/posts/gorilla_time_series_database/gorilla-time-series-database.md

 ## Data structures

-The in-memory organization of Gorilla is a two-level map: 1\. _TSMap_ is the first level map from a shard ID to a time series map.
-2\.
-The _TSMap_ maps a string name to a `TimeSeries` data structure.
+The in-memory organization of Gorilla is a two-level map:

+1. _TSMap_ is the first level map from a shard ID to a time series map.
+2. The _TSMap_ maps a string name to a `TimeSeries` data structure.

 The `TimeSeries` data structure is a collection of closed blocks containing historical data and a single open block containing the previous two hours of data.
-Upon receiving a query: 1\.
-The Gorilla node checks the Shard ID map to get the _TSMap_.
+Upon receiving a query:

+1. The Gorilla node checks the Shard ID map to get the _TSMap_.
 If the value is null, this node doesn’t own the shard.
-2\.
-Next, the _TSMap_ is read-locked and the node copies the pointer to the `timeSeries`.
-3\.
-The node spin-locks the `TimeSeries` to copy the data and returns the raw blocks to the client.
+2. Next, the _TSMap_ is read-locked and the node copies the pointer to the `timeSeries`.
+3. The node spin-locks the `TimeSeries` to copy the data and returns the raw blocks to the client.

+## Write path

-Write path: 1\.
-Presumably, the Gorilla write client gets the correct node from the Shard Manager and gets a new node if the node dies.
-2\.
-The Gorilla node looks up time series name in key-list file to get the Shard ID for the time series name.
-3\.
-The Gorilla node streams the new value into the open block in the `TimeSeries` data structure using the compression described above.
-4\.
-The Gorilla node writes the compressed value to the append-only log file.
+1. Presumably, the Gorilla write client gets the correct node from the Shard Manager and gets a new node if the node dies.

+2. The Gorilla node looks up time series name in key-list file to get the Shard ID for the time series name.

+3. The Gorilla node streams the new value into the open block in the `TimeSeries` data structure using the compression described above.

+4. The Gorilla node writes the compressed value to the append-only log file.
 The file buffer is flushed every 64kB so it’s not a write-ahead log.
 Since a shard has many time series, each time stamp-value pair is tagged with the 32-bit index.

-5\.
-After two hours, the Gorilla node closes all open blocks and flushes each one to disk with a corresponding checkpoint file.
+5. After two hours, the Gorilla node closes all open blocks and flushes each one to disk with a corresponding checkpoint file.
 After all `TimeSeries` for a shard are flushed, the Gorilla node deletes the append-only log for that shard.

-The Shar